BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 24:56 And he said unto them, Hinder me not, seeing the LORD hath prospered my way; send  me away that I may go to my master.

+24:57 And they said, We will call the damsel, and enquire at her mouth.

+24:58 And they called Rebekah, and said unto her, Wilt thou go with this man?
+And she said, I will go.

+24:59 And they sent away Rebekah their sister, and her nurse, and Abraham's servant, and his men.

+24:60 And they blessed Rebekah, and said unto her, Thou art our sister, be thou the mother of thousands of millions, and let thy seed possess the gate of those which hate them.

 ## The Book of Psalms

 	Psalm 01